Accidents and Occupational Injuries

 Occupational Injuries

-In fiscal 2021, the Mitsui Chemicals Group reported zero serious occupational injuries*1 that must not be occurred, meeting its target of zero.
-Compared with the Japanese overall industry average and the Japanese chemical industry average, we maintain a high level in terms of Days Away from Work Cases (DAFWCs) and, in aiming to achieve the world’s highest standards for safety, targets a frequency of 0.15 or below with regard to Work-related Significant Occupational Injuries*2.
-The Work-related Significant Occupational Injuries frequency for Mitsui Chemicals and overseas subsidiaries and affiliates achieved the permitted target value of 0.15 or less.
-We believe that this comes as a result of our painstaking efforts to maximize safety procedures, which we have continued over the years.
-However, the target was not met by our domestic subsidiaries and affiliates and construction subcontractors.
+In fiscal 2022, the Mitsui Chemicals Group reported zero serious occupational injuries*1 that must not occur, meeting its target of zero.
+Compared with the Japanese overall industry average and the Japanese chemical industry average, we maintain a high level in terms of Days Away from Work Cases (DAFWCs) and, in aiming to achieve the world's highest standards for safety, targets a frequency of 0.15 or below with regard to Work-related Significant Occupational Injuries*2.
+For the frequency of such injuries for overseas subsidiaries and affiliates and construction subcontractors, we achieved the permitted target value of 0.15 or less and 0.28 or less, respectively.
+We believe that this comes as a result of our painstaking efforts to maximize safety initiatives, which we have continued over the years.
+However, the target was not met by the Mitsui Chemicals and our domestic subsidiaries and affiliates.
 We will continue to work to ensure that our safety culture is shared by the entire group and to cultivate human resources who have excellent sensitivity to danger, with a particular focus on incidents that could easily result in severe occupational injuries, such as “being caught or entangled in machinery.”
 For construction subcontractors, in fiscal 2022, we will add contents to the VR safety training programs at our Plant Operation Technology Training Center that are intended for them, such as allowing them to experience hazard when using a forklift and performing grinding, for the purpose of cultivating human resources who have excellent sensitivity to danger.
 Through these efforts, we will also enhance education for the reduction of occupational injuries among construction subcontractors.

 Occupational injuries that fall under disability grades 1 to 7, causing death, injury or illness.